 • Auditors: every company must appoint an auditor within 3 months from the incorporation date unless it is exempted from audit requirements.

-Furthermore, limited liability companies in Singapore must comply with other requirements regulated by different government agencies, such as:
+Furthermore, Singapore LLC must comply with other requirements regulated by different government agencies, such as:

 • Choosing financial year-end